Last updated: May 6, 2026

 Common mistakes to avoid

-- Assuming Medicare pays for long-term assisted living.
+- Assuming Medicare long-term care coverage pays for ongoing assisted living.

 - Waiting for one program to finish before starting the next one.